KarelBala/LaprakAlpro/README.md

         return len(self.queue)

     def add(self, item, priority):
-        """Add an item with its priority, then sort the queue using Quick Sort.""" self.queue.append((item, priority))
+        """Add an item with its priority, then sort the queue using Quick Sort with partitioning.""" self.queue.append((item, priority))
-        self.queue = self.quick_sort(self.queue)
+        self.quick_sort(0, len(self.queue) - 1)

     def remove(self):
         """Remove the item with the highest priority (first item in the sorted list)."""